tylertitsworth/5th-age-srd/Species/Genasi.md

 ### Advenutrer Feat

-When you succeed on a save to disengage, deal thunder damage to all enemies you disengage from equal to your Constitution or Intelligence modifier, twice at 5th level, and thrice at 8th.
+When you succeed on a save to disengage, deal thunder damage to all enemies you disengage from equal to your Constitution or Intelligence modifier, twice at champion tier, and thrice at epic tier.

 ---